Prigoistic/ananta-update/README.md

 # Ananta: Scientific LLM Fine-tuning Pipeline

 Ananta is a specialized scientific reasoning language model based on DeepSeek-Math-7B, fine-tuned for symbolic mathematics and scientific problem-solving.
 This repository contains the complete pipeline for data processing, fine-tuning, and deployment.
+Through this initiative we are trying to implement a new LLM architecture, heavily inspired from the Moosbeaur-Poole Algorithm which in short says that, multiply matrixes smarter.

 ## 🔬 Project Overview